malyshevhen/smpp-sim/README.md

 ### API Endpoints

-- `GET /api/v1/requests/single_sm` — List all single SubmitSM (short message) requests received by the simulator.
+- `GET  /api/v1/messages/short-messages` — List all single SubmitSM (short message) requests received by the simulator.
-- `GET /api/v1/requests/multi_sm` — List all SubmitMultiSM requests received by the simulator.
+- `GET  /api/v1/messages/multi-messages` — List all SubmitMultiSM requests received by the simulator.
-- `GET /api/v1/requests/bind` — List all SMPP bind requests received by the simulator.
+- `GET  /api/v1/bind-requests` — List all SMPP bind requests received by the simulator.
+- `POST /api/v1/clean` - Restore service state.

 All endpoints return JSON arrays of objects matching the schema in the OpenAPI spec.